 A PDF viewer tool was developed for 2017 score reporting to increase the speed and efficiency of the manual quality control process.
-Based on the data file read into the program, reports were randomly selected from a relevant subset (model, grade, and content area) one at a time.
-When a report was selected, its data row from the GRF was displayed and the report was automatically opened by the tool, so that the two could be compared very quickly without having to navigate manually through folders where reports were stored.
-Once a Quality Control person finished reviewing the selected report, he or she clicked through and the tool then selected the next report and its corresponding data row for review.
+Based on the data file read into the program, reports were selected randomly and individually from a relevant subset (model, grade, and content area).
+When a report was selected, its data row from the GRF was displayed and the tool automatically opened the report, allowing both to be compared quickly without manually navigating through folders in which reports were stored.
+After a Quality Control person reviewed the selected report, he or she clicked through; the tool then selected the next report and its corresponding data row for review.
 This process was repeated until a minimum threshold for number of reports checked was met in the relevant subset.